syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/columns.md

 ### AutoFit columns when changing column visibility using column chooser

 In Syncfusion Grid, you can auto-fit columns when the column visibility is changed using the column chooser.
-This can be achieved by calling the `AutoFitColumns` method in the [actionComplete](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ActionComplete) event.
-By using the **requestType** property in the event arguments, you can differentiate between different actions, and then call the `AutoFitColumns` method when the request type is **columnState**.
+This can be achieved by calling the `autoFitColumns` method in the [actionComplete](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ActionComplete) event.
+By using the **requestType** property in the event arguments, you can differentiate between different actions, and then call the `autoFitColumns` method when the request type is **columnState**.

-Here's an example code snippet in ASP.NET CORE that demonstrates how to AutoFit columns when changing column visibility using column chooser:
+Here's an example code snippet in ASP.NET Core that demonstrates how to AutoFit columns when changing column visibility using column chooser:

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}